infiniteCrank/GoCodeBot/backend/go_corpus.md

 ### Using WaitGroups for Synchronization

-- The `sync.WaitGroup` allows you to wait for a group of goroutines to finish executing:
+- The `sync.WaitGroup` allows you to wait for a group of go-routines to finish executing:
   ```
   var wg sync.WaitGroup
   wg.Add(1)